qfpl/blog/content/snippets/people/gwilson/posts.md

 title: George Wilson
 ---

-This is the posts snippet for George Wilson.
+George Wilson is an enthusiastic programmer at the Queensland Functional Programming Lab.
+George enjoys writing code, and speaking and writing about Haskell and functional programming.